IceCurrent/interiit-dev-task/README.md

 ### Important Note
 1. The newsletter scheduling part has been commented out, because of limited API access from the provider
+2. Video Playback not implemented, because the api I used didn't provide video links